OnStepX ConfiguratorOnStep Configuration Generator

 Guiding, Limits, Parking

-Disable backlash during guiding
+Disable backlash during guiding// Disable backlash takeup during guiding at <= 1X.

 PEC (Periodic Error Correction)

-Seconds of PEC buffer
+Seconds of PEC buffer// Seconds of PEC buffer allowed.

 Tracking & Slewing

-Skip final goto phase for alignment stars
+Skip final goto phase for alignment stars// ON skips final phase of goto for align stars so user tends to approach

 Pier Side & Alignment

-Pause at home during flip
+Pause at home during flip// ON Start with meridian flip pause at home enabed.

-Restore pointing model from NV
+Restore pointing model from NV// ON Restores any pointing model saved in NV at startup.

 Axis3 Rotator